mmoreno43/aws_project/README.md

 }
 ```

-To attach the policy click on the bucket and the click on tab labled "Permissions".
+To attach the policy click on the **example.com** bucket and then click on the tab labled **Permissions**.

-Within that tab you will see "Bucket Policy" where you will attach the above policy.
+Within that tab you will see **Bucket Policy** where you will attach the above policy.

-### Configure Buckets for Website Hosting
+#### Setting up Static Website Hosting

 In the **Bucket name** list, choose the name of the bucket that you want to enable static website hosting for.
-In this example, we will be using the example.com bucket.
+In this example, we will be using the **example.com** bucket.

 Choose **Properties**.

 Choose **Static website hosting**

-Configure the example.com bucket for website hosting.
+Configure the **example.com** bucket for website hosting.
 In the **Index Document** box, type the name that you gave your index page.
-THis is the name we created in our aws_project which should simply be index.html.
+This is the name we created in our aws_project which should be **index.html**.

-Choose **Save**.
+Click **Save**.

-### Configure Your Website Redirect
+#### Configure Your Website Redirect

-Now that you have configured your bucket for website hosting, configure the "www.example.com" bucket to redirect all requests for "www.example.com" to "example.com".
+Now that you have configured your bucket for website hosting, we need to configure the **www.example.com** bucket to redirect all requests for "www.example.com" to "example.com".

-In the Amazon S3 console, in the Buckets list, choose your bucket ( www.example.com, in this example).
+In the Amazon S3 console choose the **www.example.com** bucket.

 Choose **Properties**.